skni-kod/Dodo-Lang/README.md

 # Dodo-Lang

 ## General info:
-The goal of this project is to create a simple, C++ style programming language compiler written in C++.
+The goal of this project is to create a custom programming language compiler written in C++.

 ## Technologies:
 - C++